ai-toolchainz/squadAI/docs/how-to/LLM-Connections.md

 ```

 ## Ollama Integration
 Ollama is preferred for local LLM integration, offering customization and privacy benefits.
-To integrate Ollama with CrewAI, set the appropriate environment variables as shown below.
+To integrate Ollama with SquadAI, set the appropriate environment variables as shown below.

 ### Setting Up Ollama
 - **Environment Variables Configuration**: To integrate Ollama, set the following environment variables: